LBNL-ETA/frads/docs/how-to/guide5.md

 ```
 ### Define controller function for the EC states
-The elctrochromic glasses are controlled by time for the purpose of this demostration.
+The electrochromic glasses are controlled by time for this demonstration.

 ```python
 def ec_controller(state):